 Many of Aroma’s rice cookers feature a removable steamer basket that is perfect for steaming vegetables and meat while the rice cooks.
-At approximately 8.25 x 9 x 8.5 inches, this model makes it possible to make an entire meal using one appliance.
+Weighing 4 pounds, this model makes it possible to make an entire meal using one appliance.

-The 5-layer inner pot holds up to 8 cups of cooked rice and is made with ultra-durable bonded granite that lasts up to eight times longer than other materials.
-The reinforced nonstick coating is free of lead, cadmium, and PFOA for those looking for a non-toxic option.
+The five-layer inner pot holds up to 8 cups of cooked rice and is made with ultra-durable bonded granite that lasts up to eight times longer than other materials.
+Note, however, that some online reviews say that it does not truly hold 8 cups because the included measuring cup is not the American standard-sized 1 cup.
+The reinforced nonstick coating is PFOA-free.
 It’s also dishwasher-safe, so you can use and clean repeatedly without wearing out the pot.